keith-kl/homeassistant-lampsmartpro/README.md

 - libbluetooth-dev
 - lampify

-This custom component contains a wrapper shared libary from a CLI C program Lampify from another author (https://github.com/MasterDevX/lampify)
+This custom component contains a wrapper shared libary **liblampify.so** from a CLI C program Lampify from another author (https://github.com/MasterDevX/lampify).
+I have forked a custom version to remove the notification library dependency (https://github.com/keith-kl/liblampify).
+This shared library is compile in Raspberry pi.
+If it does not work, you may want to compile the shared library in your system instead.

 ## Compatibility
 This was tested with a BLE ceiling light from Taobao which uses the below iOS/Andriod app to control.